For Overseas Buyers

 Do I need to be in the Cook Islands to buy?

 No. We work with many overseas buyers who complete their purchase remotely.
-We coordinate virtual property tours, handle paperwork logistics, and liaise with lawyers on your behalf.
+We coordinate virtual property tours, help you navigate the process, and connect you with the right legal professionals to manage the transaction on your behalf.
 Many overseas buyers have successfully settled on Cook Islands property without visiting until after settlement.

 How long does the buying process take?